amaiya/ktrain/README.md

 ### News and Announcements
+- **2023-01-15**
+  - **ktrain 0.33.x** is released and includes fixes to support the latest version of Hugging Face`transformers`.
+Note that `transformers<=0.25.1` [has a bug](https://github.com/huggingface/transformers/issues/20750) related to TensorFlow 2.11.
+You can downgrade TensorFlow to 2.10 if you receive an error that says *"has no attribute 'expand_1d'"* (or upgrade to `transformers>0.25.1` if available).

 - **2022-12-08**
-  - **ktrain 0.32.x** was released and includes fixes to support TensorFlow 2.11 and Python 3.10.
+  - **ktrain 0.32.x** is released and includes fixes to support TensorFlow 2.11 and Python 3.10.
 - **2022-05-07**
   - **ktrain v0.31.x** is released and now allows you to use any `transformers` model (e.g., `roberta-base`) for word embeddings in sequence-tagging via the `transformer_model` argument (thanks to Niek van der Plas).
 See [this Colab notebook](https://colab.research.google.com/drive/1whrnmM7ElqbaEhXf760eiOMiYk5MNO-Z?usp=sharing) for an example.
 ```python